jefmeijvis/old.jefmeijvis.com/content/018-getting-started-with-htmx.md

 [HTMX](https://htmx.org/) is a small (14kb) javascript library, that runs client-side in the browser.
 It's main promise is to expand the current existing html tags by adding attributes to them.
+In this way, it expands on the existing HTML capabilities and grants access to AJAX, CSS Transitions, WebSockets and Server Sent Events from your HTML.

+## Frontend

 Consider the following index.html file, which is served to the client.
 It contains a script tag which downloads the HTMX library from [UNPKG](https://www.unpkg.com/).